jerempy/surrealdb-starter-koa/README.md

 SURREAL_DATABASE || 'events';
 ```

+### Extending / Next steps

+Some recommendations for next steps and extending are:

+-   Set up middleware for things such as authentication and authorization.
+-   Use SurrealDB as a peristent data store.
+-   As more models get added these can be moved into their own models folder

 ### Contributing

 If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.